-First, a customer places an order online, through a catalog, over the phone, or even in store.
-In some cases, the customer will pay shipping fees and/or a deposit, but they don’t pay for the goods they’re ordering.
+A customer places an order online through a catalog, over the phone, or in-store.
+In some cases, the customer pays shipping fees and/or a deposit, but they don’t pay for the ordered goods.

 Pros and cons of cash on delivery

 Are you considering offering cash on delivery payments at your business?
-Weigh the pros and cons before you make a decision.
+Weigh the pros and cons before making a decision.

 Advantages of cash on delivery